walmartlabs/concord-website/docs/getting-started/triggers.md

 triggers:
 - github:
     type: push
-    project: "myProject"
-    repository: "myRepository"
     useInitiator: true
     entryPoint: onPush
 ```

 The `event` object provides the following attributes

 - `type` - Notifications type to bind with respective event notification.
 Possible values can be `push` and `pull_request`.
-If not specified, the `type` is set to `push` by default.
+If not specified, the `type`
+is set to `push` by default;
-- `status` - for `pull_request` notifications only, with possible values of `opened` or `closed`
+- `status` - for `pull_request` notifications only, with possible values of
+`opened` or `closed`
-- `project` and `repository` - the name of the Concord project and
+- `project` and `repository` - the name of the Concord project and repository
-repository which were updated in GitHub
+which were updated in GitHub.
+By default the current project/repository is triggered;
-- `author` - GitHub user, the author of the commit
+- `author` - GitHub user, the author of the commit;
-- `branch` - the GIT repository's branch
+- `branch` - the GIT repository's branch;
-- `commitId` - ID of the commit which triggered the notification
+- `commitId` - ID of the commit which triggered the notification;
 - `useInitiator` - process initiator is set to `author` when this attribute is marked as `true`

 The connection to the GitHub deployment needs to be